kadavris/monitoring/hardware/mikrotik/README.md

 Collecting hardware state and network statistics from the MikroTik router(s)
 Requires:
 - python3
-- SSH module
+- SSH module.
+Works with https://github.com/ParallelSSH/ssh-python

 Intended to be run as a systemd service.
 _Tested under Fedora Linux 40+_

 ## Slightly longer intro
-This script uses SSH to access the MikroTik brand router's to produce several kinds of reports:
+This script uses SSH to access the [MikroTik](https://mikrotik.com) brand router's to produce several kinds of reports:
-1) Health: temperature and PSU voltage
+1) Health: temperature, PSU voltage and system resources
 2) Network statistics per interface specified
 3) Firewall counts for the rules that have a special tag in their commentary field
 4) User-defined firewall queries